Oyster card: Extension fares

 Holders of Travelcards can add pay-as-you-go credit on their Oyster cards.
 This credit is used as 'extension fare' when users travel beyond the zones in which their Travelcard is valid.
 This extension fare equals the regular Oyster fare for a journey from/to the respective station outside of the validity area of the Travelcard to/from the closest zone still covered by the Travelcard.
 To distinguish between peak and off-peak fares, however, the start of the journey is taken into account.
 That means travellers might be charged the (more expensive) peak fare as extension fare even if they had not yet left the area of validity of their Travelcard by the end of peak time.
 Conversely, a journey starting in the covered zones shortly before the start of the peak time will be charged as off-peak.

-There is an exploitable feature of the system, in that if a touch-in (or touch-out) is made in a zone where the oyster card is loaded with a valid season ticket or Travelcard but there is no associated touch-out (or touch-in), the system does not treat this as an unresolved journey.
-Although encouraged to do so, such ticket holders are not obliged to touch-in or touch-out within the zones of their ticket's validity (other than to operate a barrier).
+There is an exploitable feature of the system, in that if a touch-in (or touch-out) is made in a zone where the oyster card is loaded with a valid season ticket or Travelcard but there is no associated touch-out (or touch-in), the system does not change a fare.
+Although encouraged to do so, such ticket holders are not obliged to touch-in or touch-out within the zones of their ticket's validity (other than to operate a barrier), and may in fact be impossible to do so when combining with a paper extension ticket for travelling outside the zones.
 This means that a passenger holding (say) a valid zone 1&2 Travelcard, can touch-in at a zone 1 station (to open the ticket barrier) and then travel to a zone 3, 4, 5 or 6 station that does not have a barrier without touching out or paying the extension fare.
 Ticket inspectors frequently operate at such locations to catch these fare dodging passengers.
-Since the system maintains a record of every touch the card does make (even with a valid travelcard), TfL will assiduously seek to recover all the unpaid fares when a passenger who is caught is prosecuted for fare evasion.
+Since the system maintains a record of every touch the card does make (even with a valid travelcard), TfL will seek to recover all the unpaid fares when a passenger who is caught is prosecuted for fare evasion.

+From January 2010 to May 2011, passengers using an Oyster card with a Travelcard loaded seeking to start a journey in their paid-for zones and end it outside those zones were expected to use a ticket vending machine to set an Oyster Extension Permit (OEP) on their card before starting their journey.
+The effect of this setting was that a maximum journey charge was deducted from the card when touching in even within their zones, and this removed the incentive to "forget" to touch-out at the end of the journey.
+The OEP system was poorly understood by staff and passengers alike and was abolished after less than a year and a half.